DavidLozzi/SlalomCodingChallenge/README.md

 ### Challenge 2 - Pomodoro

 A challenging challenge, as I wouldn't put a timer in an API, I'd let the front-end handle it, BUT I am learning, and did find some new things in this challenge.
-Learn more here: coming shortly.
+Learn more here: [Challenge #2 - Staying focused with a tomato](https://davidlozzi.com/2021/05/06/challenge-2-staying-focused-with-a-tomato/).